|

 Accessibility.
 This should make the site more accessible for disabled

-We hope to bring you some of the concepts, ideas and design
+users using a variety of access devices and browsers. | We hope to bring you some of the concepts, ideas and design

 goals we are or hope to implement on this site.